Project Simulation Service

 resp = client.schedule(model)

-We can assess how our request went by inspecting the requests.Response object that is returned by the schedule method.
+We can assess how our request went by inspecting the requests.Response that is returned by the schedule method.

 print(resp.json()) # resp.json() is the response message as a dict